qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_attribute_table.rst

    :local:

 It is possible to add parts of a vector attribute table to the Print Composer
-canvas: Click the |mActionOpenTable| :sup:`Add attribute table` icon, click and drag with the left mouse button on the Print Composer canvas to place and size the item.
+canvas: Click the |openTable| :sup:`Add attribute table` icon, click and drag with the left mouse button on the Print Composer canvas to place and size the item.
 You can better position and customize its appearance in the :guilabel:`Item Properties` tab.